José Maurício Nunes Garcia: During the United Kingdom of Portugal, Brazil and the Algarves

 In 1817, prince Dom Pedro married archduchess Maria Leopoldina Josepha Carolina, daughter of the Emperor of Austria.
 The archduchess, who had a thorough religious and musical education, brought with her an ensemble of 16 musicians.
 She arrived in Rio on November 5.
 The excellence of the musicians made the people gather at Largo de São Jorge, near Nunes Garcia's house, to hear the rehearsals.
 The priest composed for this ensemble a series of 12 Divertimenti, received with enthusiasm, whose original scores were taken with them and are now lost.

 Meanwhile, Marcos Portugal had another stroke, which left his right arm paralyzed.

-Soon later, by request of the prince regent, Nunes Garcia composed the opera Le Due Gemelle, the first work of its kind to be presented in Brazil.
+Soon, by request of the prince regent, Nunes Garcia composed the opera Le Due Gemelle, the first work of its kind to be presented in Brazil.
 The score would later be destroyed in the fire of the Royal Theatre of São João in 1825.
 Only one work of his survives from the year 1817: the Trezena of St. Francis of Paula (CPM 75), composed for the church of this saint.

 In February 1818, prince regent John was acclaimed king John VI of Portugal, Brazil and Algarves.
 A new palace had been built specially for the ceremony of acclamation, next to the old one in the Palace Square.
 The Te Deum had already been composed by Portugal before his stroke.
 The Mass, as mentioned above, was composed by Neukomm.

 In the year 1818, Nunes Garcia's production proceeded.
 He composed, to the Thirds of the Carmel, the Novena (CPM 67) and the Mass for the Feast of Our lady of Carmel (CPM 110), which he conducted with the musicians of the Royal Chapel.
 He composed also a Qui Sedes and Quoniam (CPM 163), for his pupil Cândido Inácio da Silva.
 To the Royal Farm of Santa Cruz, he wrote three motets: Moteto dos Apóstolos, – Motet of the Apostles, Moteto das Virgens (CPM 58), – Motet for the Virgins, and a Moteto para a Festa de Degolação de S. João Baptista (CPM 60), – Motet for the feast of the beheading of St John the Baptist.
 And in this year he composed also the Missa Para a Festa da Degolação de S. João Baptista (CPM 120), – Mass for the Feast of the Beheading of St. John the Baptist, which he completed in 20 days at the Royal Farm.

 In 1819, the first daughter of prince Dom Pedro and the archduchess Leopoldina was born.
 She was baptized princess Maria da Glória, and later she would be Queen Maria II of Portugal.
 The Senate nominated Nunes Garcia to conduct the thanksgiving mass, celebrated in the church of St. Francis of Paula.

 From the writings of 1820, there is a small number of Nunes Garcia's surviving works: one Creed in D Major (CPM 127) for voices and organ, the orchestration of the psalm Laudate Pueri Dominum (CPM 77), that he wrote in 1813, and the Missa Mimosa (CPM 111) – Gorgeous Mass.